Robert Curl

-Robert Floyd Curl Jr. (August 23, 1933 – July 3, 2022) was an American chemist who was Pitzer–Schlumberger Professor of Natural Sciences and Professor of Chemistry at Rice University.
+Robert Floyd Curl Jr. (August 23, 1933 – July 3, 2022) was an American chemist who was Pitzer–Schlumberger Professor of Natural Sciences and professor of chemistry at Rice University.
 He was awarded the Nobel Prize in Chemistry in 1996 for the discovery of the nanomaterial buckminsterfullerene, and hence the fullerene class of materials, along with Richard Smalley (also of Rice University) and Harold Kroto of the University of Sussex.

 Early life and education

 Born in Alice, Texas, United States, Curl was the son of a Methodist minister.
 Due to his father's missionary work, his family moved several times within southern and southwestern Texas, and the elder Curl was involved in starting the San Antonio Medical Center's Methodist Hospital.
 Curl attributes his interest in chemistry to a chemistry set he received as a nine-year-old, recalling that he ruined the finish on his mother's porcelain stove when nitric acid boiled over onto it.
 He is a graduate of Thomas Jefferson High School in San Antonio, Texas.
 His high school offered only one year of chemistry instruction, but in his senior year his chemistry teacher gave him special projects to work on.

-Curl received a Bachelor of Science from Rice Institute (now Rice University) in 1954.
+Curl received a Bachelor of Arts in chemistry from Rice Institute (now Rice University) in 1954.
 He was attracted to the reputation of both the school's academics and football team, and the fact that at the time it charged no tuition.
 He earned his doctorate in chemistry from the University of California, Berkeley, in 1957.
-At Berkeley, he worked in the laboratory of Kenneth Pitzer, then dean of the College of Chemistry, with whom he would become a lifelong collaborator.
+At Berkeley, he worked in the laboratory of Kenneth Pitzer, then dean of the college of chemistry, with whom he would become a lifelong collaborator.
 Curl's graduate research involved performing infrared spectroscopy to determine the bond angle of disiloxane.